ArticySoftware/Articy3ImporterForUnreal/README.md

 While full support is not guaranteed for this product, we're constantly working on improvements and would love to hear your suggestions.
 Feel free to forward us your ideas or even better directly [contribute](https://github.com/ArticySoftware/ArticyImporterForUnreal/blob/master/CONTRIBUTING.md) to the development of the importer.

-## Unreal Engine 5 Early Access Support

-This version of the plugin compiles for Unreal Engine 5 Early Access 2.
-Be warned however that UE5 support is not fully tested and you should proceed with caution.

 # Table of contents

 * [Features](#features)